monoira/slickbuntu/README.md

 ## HOW

 Run this script in your terminal to change gnome's gsettings to make it prettier and more slick on Ubuntu.
+No cloning or downloads required.
+It just works.

 ```bash
 wget -qO- https://raw.githubusercontent.com/monoira/slickgn/main/gnome_settings.sh | bash